None

 • Canned light tuna

-The American College of Obstetrics and Gynecology (ACOG) recommends limiting albacore tuna to no more than 6 ounces a week.
+The American College of Obstetrics and Gynecology (ACOG) recommends limiting albacore tuna while pregnant to no more than 6 ounces a week.
 Also, check for advisories before you eat seafood caught locally, ACOG advises, since there could be mercury or other contaminations.

-3. Unpasteurized Dairy Products
+3. Don’t Eat Unpasteurized Dairy Products While Pregnant

-Unpasteurized cheeses or milk are also foods to avoid during pregnancy.
 The issue is the same as with raw or undercooked seafood, Somani says.
 “These foods are at high risk for contamination with listeria,” she says.

-If you’re going to eat cheese make sure it’s pasteurized, Chang-Jackson says.
 Nearly all fresh cheese is pasteurized, including:

 • Mozzarella